mstraughan86/Mercurys-Charge/README.md

 ```

-Checkout [this](https://github.com/ggauravr/slack-sample-cli) sample app to get started straight away and to know about options and configuration parameters to customize the behavior.
+Checkout [this](https://github.com/ggauravr/slack-sample-cli) app to get started and to know more about the options and configuration parameters to customize the behavior.

 ---
 ## Installation